Resident Management Companies (RMCs) in high-rise buildings

 Evacuation information

-- Details of any fire safety measures that might assist evacuation
+- any fire safety measures that might assist evacuation

 Fire Safety Regulation information

-This is information that is kept in the secure information box available to the fire and rescue services.
+This is information kept in the secure information box available to the fire and rescue services.

 Structural Information

-- A statement or report providing assurance that further structural assessment is not required
+- assurance that no further structural assessment is required

 The Building Safety Risk Assessment

-- Any current report that details the assessment of building safety risks (i.e. spread of fire and smoke, and structural failure.)
+- the current report detailing assessment of building safety risks (i.e. spread of fire and smoke, and structural failure)

 The Safety Case Report